 It can help you change the way you think (cognitive) and what you do (behaviour).

-You may want to refer yourself to the North West Boroughs Healthcare (NWBH)
+You may want to refer yourself to Greater Manchester Mental Health (GMMH)

-There are NWBH Opt-in leaflets available at the surgery or you can contact the service yourself.
+There are GMMH Opt-in leaflets available at the surgery or you can contact the service yourself.

 Making Space

 cCBT – Computerised cognitive behavioural therapy.
-For further information click here
+Psychological Wellbeing A4 Poster NEW (2023)

 Useful contacts and links